newrelic/entity-definitions/docs/README.md

 # Documentation

-This document will walk you through creating a new entity type from scracth.
+This document will walk you through creating a new entity type from scratch.
 While it's useful to understand the implications of each section, you can skip to the configuration options from the following list:

 - [GUID Spec][guid_spec]
 - [Synthesis rules][synthesis]